 Knead the dough

-Mix the dry ingredients together – flour, yeast, sugar and salt.
-Cut the butter into the mixture.
+Step 4: Mix the dry ingredients together – flour, yeast, sugar and salt.
+Rub the butter into the mixture.

-Cover the dough and allow to proof for 30 minutes.
+Step 6: Cover the dough and leave to proof for 30 minutes.

 Season the potatoes

-Add the ground onion, garlic, seasoning, geera (cumin) powder, salt and butter.
+Step 9: Add the ground seasonings, geera (cumin) powder, salt and butter to the potatoes.
 Mix thoroughly.
+Taste test and adjust the seasoning to your liking.

 Stuff the dough

-To stuff the dough, flatten one ball and add flour to one side.
+Step 11: Flatten one dough ball and add flour to one side.
 The flour will make sure the filling spreads out and doesn’t stick onto or tear the dough.

 Fry the aloo pies